Skip to main content

 relations:

-repository: .references.full | gsub("#.+"; "")
+service: .references.full | gsub("#.+"; "")

-• Refer to the setup section to learn more about the integration configuration setup process;
+• Refer to the setup section to learn more about the integration configuration setup process.

-• We leverage JQ JSON processor to map and transform GitLab objects to Port entities;
+• We leverage JQ JSON processor to map and transform GitLab objects to Port entities.

 • Click Here for the GitLab project object structure.